Warrnambool City Council

 What is the cost?

 Nominal fees are charged for some services, while others are free.
-We can discuss fees at any stage in your enquiry.
+We can discuss can discuss fees at any stage in your enquiry.

 Are interpreting services required?

-Home Support services are supported by funding from the Australian and Victorian Governments.
+Home and Community Services are supported by funding from the Australian and Victorian Governments.